 The MIT Blackjack Team operating from the 70s to the 90s

 The MIT Blackjack Team came up with card-counting techniques and deployed them against casinos to earn millions.
 This team is made up of students and ex-students from prestigious schools such as Harvard, MIT, and other schools.
 They used scientific tactics to win against casinos.
 The leader of the team, Bill Kaplan, allegedly made around $10 million over the years.
-Casinos eventually found out about this plot and members of the team were barred from gambling.
+Casinos eventually found out about this plot and members of the team were barred from gambling industry.

 Software designer for the Nevada Gaming Control Board who programmed slot machines to payout Jackpots to his collaborators

+This is another scandal from gambling industry.
 Ron Harris was tasked by the Nevada Gaming Control Board to program anti-cheat software in the early 90s.
 However, he was covertly programming a hidden software switch into the machines that will trigger a jackpot when coins are inserted in a particular way.
 He apparently rigged up to 30 machines and found collaborators to win jackpots from the machines.
 He was finally caught and was sent to prison for 7 years.

 Louis ‘the Coin’ Colavecchio, an infamous counterfeiter

 Louis Colavecchio counterfeited slot machine coins and used them to win thousands of dollars without using any real money.
 He was found with 750 pounds of coins in his car in 1997 when he was arrested and sentenced to 27 months in prison.

 John Kane who found a glitch in slot machines and won half a million dollars

 By exploiting a glitch found in the machines, John Kane was able to win up to half a million dollars from playing video poker.
 He found a bug which let players play the same hand repeatedly using varying base wagers.
 Kane was arrested along with his friend but could not be charged as they were not technically committing any crime.